 I also love to be in the kitchen and outside.
 In 2013, I took a NOLS course, where I spent 30 life-changing days immersed in the Alaskan wilderness.
 This intimate experience with living so deliberately in nature stirred something deep inside me that continues to guide me.

-I continually seek to live a life which allows me to contemplate the Great Way, the path of spiritual awareness which involves attentiveness to and care for the ordinary activities of daily life.
+Above all, I continually seek to live a life which allows me to contemplate the Great Way, the path of spiritual awareness which involves attentiveness to and care for the ordinary activities of daily life.